2021 Major League Baseball postseason

 In the National League, the Los Angeles Dodgers returned to the postseason for the ninth straight time, the Atlanta Braves and Milwaukee Brewers returned for the fourth year in a row, the St. Louis Cardinals returned for the third straight time, and the San Francisco Giants made their first appearance since 2016.
-This was the fourth postseason in the previous five years to feature at least three 100-win teams (Rays, Dodgers, and Giants).
+This was the fourth postseason in the previous five years to feature at least three 100-win teams.

 The postseason began on October 5, and ended on November 2, with the Braves defeating the Astros in six games in the 2021 World Series.
 It was the first title for the Braves since 1995 and fourth overall.

 Playoff seeds

 The following teams qualified for the postseason: